TAMUSHPE/tamushpe-guides/docs/shpeathon26/designPhase/deliverables.md

 ## Product Planning

-THIS IS A TEST A mind map is a visual tool that helps you organize and connect ideas around a central concept.
+A mind map is a visual tool that helps you organize and connect ideas around a central concept.
 It is a brainstorming diagram that starts with the main idea in the center and branches out with related topics or qualities of your product.

 ![Mind Map](/img/shpeathon-mind-map.png)